dinccey/distributed_batch_stt/README.md

 This project provides a distributed batch audio transcription system using [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for fast, local speech-to-text.
 It consists of a **client** (audio processor/uploader) and a **server** (task distributor/collector).
 The system is designed for Linux (Fedora recommended), but can be adapted for Mac and Windows.

+# How it works

+The server has access to a directory holding mp3 files and exposes 3 endpoints.
+The first endpoint when queried by the client finds an mp3 file without an accompanying vtt file.
+The language to be used for transcription is defined in the accompanying json file under sql_params/language (two letter ISO code).
+The client then transcodes the mp3 file into wav and runs inference via whisper.cpp.
+The client doesn't know the original filename, only a unique ID is provided whereby the job is tracked by the server in a .txt file (simple database).
+When the client is done processing, or encounters an error, it needs to send a POST request to one of the other endpoints, containing the ID of the job, and the server removes it from the db.
+The client writes all performed jobs to a csv file with some basic data that can be used to generate statistics for the client.

 ---

 ## 1. Client Setup